 If you want to know why we like Surfer so much, and what we believe are some other great AI writer tools (there are a few you definitely need to check out below), then keep reading!

 The simple answer is no — AI can prove highly convincing at sourcing and repurposing factual content from the internet.
 What it can’t do is use creativity to build this content into a coherent and readable story (at least, not yet).
 It’s also unlikely to throw in a surprising metaphor, oblique thought, or side-splitting joke.

 What AI can do is create a scaffold upon which to build a narrative.
 If you’re generating a lot of content to feed the demands of a daily blog, or generating multiple variations of a landing page, AI can speed up the process significantly.
 It can also boost your SEO performance and nudge you towards more effective style.

 With the above caveats in mind, we’ve looked at 11 of the best such tools, ranging from grammar checkers to AI content creators.
 We’ll give you a rundown of some helpful software that, if used properly, will improve your writing, and make it more profitable.

 Marketer Milk: Discover the best copywriting news and resources

-Here are our top picks for the best AI writing software to try this year.
+Here are our top picks for the best AI writing software:

 - Writesonic (best for social media posts)